caderek/gramma/README.md

 check("Some text to check.").then(console.log)
 ```

-You can also pass a second argument: an options object.
+You can also pass a second argument - an options object.
 Available options:

-- `api_url`: url to non-default API server
+- `api_url` - url to a non-default API server
-- `api_key`: server API key
+- `api_key` - server API key
-- `dictionary`: array of words that should be whitelisted
+- `dictionary` - an array of words that should be whitelisted
-- `language`: language code to specify text language
+- `language` - language code to specify the text language
-- `rules`: object defining which rules should be disabled
+- `rules` - object defining which rules should be disabled

+You can find all available values for each setting in the [configuration section](#config) of this document.

+Example with all options set:

 ```js
 const { check } = require("gramma")